-Before we kick off this Jungle Scout review, let me take you back to the year 2015.
-Then, tools like Jungle Scout just didn’t exist as we know them today as a means to make selling on Amazon, product research, inventory management, and more all live in one place and be a cohesive unit.
+Before we kick off this Jungle Scout review, let me take you back to 2015.
+Then, tools like Jungle Scout didn’t exist as we know them today as a means to make selling on Amazon, product research, inventory management, and more all live in one place and be a cohesive unit.

 Fast forward to 2019, Jungle Scout is over 120 employees with offices in three countries and shows no signs of slowing down.

 About Jungle Scout CEO & Founder Greg Mercer

 Greg Mercer is the brainchild behind Jungle Scout.
 An 8-figure Amazon seller himself, he knows a little bit about how not only to sell products on the marketplace but make money in the process.
 Greg won the award for Best Amazon Seller from The Seller Awards.

 If his name sounds familiar, you’ve seen or heard about him at one of the many Amazon and e-commerce seller-centric conferences and expos, including SellerCon, Sellers Summit, and Brand Accelerator.

 In 2016, Greg was featured in Forbes, and here’s what they had to say:

 Greg Mercer , 28, and founder of Amazon product research software Jungle Scout, has taken a different approach.
 Harkening back to Teddy Roosevelt’s urging to “speak softly and carry a big stick,” Mercer has put his money where his mouth is, so to speak.
 In a unique take on an extended case study, Mercer decided to start a company with two main objectives: teach people how to successfully launch a business and donate all profits to a good cause.